 People from other countries who take up residence in the ACT must hold an ACT Driver Licence.
-Current overseas licences or International Driving Permits are valid for three months only.
+They must comply with the Graduated Licence Scheme which came into effect from 1 January 2020.

 To obtain an ACT Driver Licence an overseas applicant must:

 - Complete the Pre-Learner Licence Course;